 When I had climbed high enough that my breath came in great panting gasps, and the sheep in the valleys looked like tiny flecks of fallen cloud, I heaved off my backpack and looked for the best spot to plant the final sapling.
 Birch and goat-willow dotted the exposed slopes, hardy species that withstood the storms and chills of the High Tatras.
 My oak required a more sheltered home.
 I saw a south-facing escarpment, and scrambled across to investigate.
 The grey rock felt warm under my hand, retaining the heat of the autumn sun.
 Behind an outcrop, in a small gully, the wind dropped to a light breeze.
 I pulled up tussocks of grass to inspect the soil, and found it damp but not sodden, thin but not barren.
 An earthworm crawled away into the moss and leaf-litter.
 Instinctively, I felt that a dryad would thrive here.

-When I was younger and in better health, I used to be a conservation volunteer.
+When I was younger, I became a conservation volunteer.
 We performed lots of outdoor tasks such as planting trees, repairing footpaths, clearing non-native invasive plants, and so forth.
 In 2004, this experience inspired me to write an SF story, "The Hastillan Weed", about conservationists dealing with an alien plant that had been introduced to Earth.

 After writing a science-fiction treatment of conservation, my next story was a fantasy version.
 Since the SF story had focused on the destructive task of removing unwanted invasive plants, I took the opposite tack with the fantasy story.
 I decided to base the plot on reintroduction: bringing something in, instead of removing it.
 This idea was inspired by seeing a TV documentary about reintroducing birds of prey (ospreys, red kites, and sea eagles) to various parts of the UK where they'd been driven to extinction.